-It was a home, a small-scale industrial unit, a stop for the tourists and essentially Kerala.
-It is these spices that brought the world traders to shores of Kerala.
+It was a home, a small-scale industrial unit, a stop for the tourists, and essentially Kerala.
+It is these spices that brought the world traders to the shores of Kerala.
 Women in their Kasavu Saris managed the homes as well as business with equal ease & why not.
-Years later I would ride on the waters of Ashtamudi lake and it would be one of my most soothing experiences of boat rides ever.
+Years later I would ride on the waters of Ashtamudi Lake and it would be one of my most soothing experiences of boat rides ever.

-Another day I saw the night long ritual of Padayani.
+Another day I saw the night-long ritual of Padayani.
 When the Kerala men wear giant masks made of painted fresh palm leaves, they transform into the ferocious Kali who must be pleased to cool down and become Bhadrakali.
-What is interesting is that masks are prepared using all the natural and local material available close by – a perfect example of living in harmony with nature.
+What is interesting is that masks are prepared using all the natural and local materials available close by – a perfect example of living in harmony with nature.

 A Kathakali performance is as enchanting as watching the Kathakali artists prepare for the performance.
 Once I had the opportunity to sit and watch them do their detailed and nuanced make-up and wear their elaborate costumes.
 The natural colors used to paint the face and the eyes carry some meaning.
 They represent the different characters played by the artist.